PoCInnovation/Workshops/p2p/old/3.IPFS_or_HTTP/README.md

 The idea is that if you want to access a particular page from your browser, IPFS will ask the entire network, “does anyone have the data that corresponds to this hash?”
 A node on IPFS that contains the corresponding hash will return the data, allowing you to access it from anywhere (and potentially even offline).

-If this is not enough clear for you, I strongly advise you to refer to this [vidéo (Simply Explained IPFS)](https://www.youtube.com/watch?v=5Uj6uR3fp-U).
+If this is not enough clear for you, I strongly advise you to refer to this [video (Simply Explained IPFS)](https://www.youtube.com/watch?v=5Uj6uR3fp-U).

 ### 🕸️ 2.0 Improve the storage